dom0ng/zdma-mk2/README.md

-__Faceit implemented is_xilinx detection on 2022, but they forgot x4 lane device until end 2023.__ <--- if you know you know This why __M2 screamer was so important back days__ allowing x4 lane, bypassing this anti-fun software company by default, and it wasn't produced anymore back days.
+__Faceit implemented is_xilinx detection on 2022, but they forgot x4 lane device until end 2023.__ <--- if you know you know

+Note: This why __M2 screamer was so important back days__ allowing x4 lane, bypassing this anti-fun software company by default, and it wasn't produced anymore back days.
 Today some china manufacturer have relaunched a batch of similar device and you can get x4 lane with interesting project like ZDMA or GBOX (check out : https://lightningz.net/)
 This is obviously __outdated information__ now but always good to know :-)